ipfs/ipfs-docs/docs/how-to/gateway-troubleshooting.md

 - The gateway itself.
 - The provider of the CID might be unreachable or down.
-- You (or the provider) are not providing your CIDs to the IPFS network via the DHT, so it is not discoverable.
+- You (or the provider) are not providing your CIDs to the IPFS network via the DHT or the network indexer, so it is not discoverable.
 - Network latency between the client and the gateway, or the gateway and the provider.

 :::